ronaldosvieira/gym-locm/README.md

 Both players are controlled alternately.
 A reward of *1* is given if the first player wins, and *-1* otherwise.

+### Additional options

+Some additional options can be configured at env creation time.
+These are:

+#### Seed

+Random seed to be used by the environment.
+In a match, the random seed will be used to generate card choices for each draft turn and to shuffle both players' deck at the beginning of the battle.

+Usage: `env = gym.make('LOCM-XXX-vX', seed=42)`

+Default: `None`

+#### Use item cards

+This option determines whether consider green, red and blue item cards in the game.
+If set to false, item cards will not be available to draft, and USE actions will not be present on battle envs' action space (ATTACK action codes will start at 17).

+Usage: `env = gym.make('LOCM-XXX-vX', items=False)`

+Default: `True`

 ## Citing

 If you use gym-locm in your work, please consider citing it with: